-In the eve, yet, Portoroz shows its remarkable charm.
+In the evening, Portoroz shows its remarkable charm.
 Everything is possible.
-Choose between the thrills in the cassino, a romantic dinner in a restaurant or dancing at a discotheque.
+Choose between the thrills in the casino, a romantic dinner in a restaurant or dancing at a discotheque.
 Many leading 4 and 5 star hotels with beautiful ambiance and all imaginable possibilities of leisure are built-up in supreme positions on the coast.
 The place as well features a thermal spring with a Thallasso centre and many other facilities for wellness.

 It is calmer in the smaller places and bays of the Slovenian sea-coast.
 Romantics and those interested in culture will favour the small medieval fishing towns of Piran, Izola and Koper.
-Still is the huge advantage of the bay of Strunjan.
+Or take advantage of the bay of Strunjan.

 In the midst of rich Mediterranean vegetation, with nice odorous pines and cedar trees, it has a specially mild and healthy clime because of the ancient salt pans.
-With its modern therapy centre by the sea, Strunjan is not simply a great option for bathing holidays but also for health cures and health.
+With its modern therapy centre by the sea, Strunjan is not simply a great option for bathing holidays but also for health cures.

 A particularly fascinating place to see is the salt pans of Secovlje, placed at the coast south of Portoroz.
 It is declared national park at 2003, and the fields for salt production that have lasted since the 14th century, present themselves as a unique nature reservation, containing over 200 various sea and migratory birds and unusual plants.
 At traditional public festivals between April and August the importance of this treasure is substantially celebrated by the population.